 The result may just offer a recipe to happiness in the form of a chance at a new life – but everything hinges on Jenna’s resolve to rebuild her life.
 Can she find courage when it matters most?
 Waitress is an American musical about friendship, motherhood – and the magic of a well-made pie.

 The show features famous Sara Bareilles songs including She Used To Be Mine, What Baking Can Do, Never Ever Getting Rid Of Me, Opening Up and When He Sees Me.

-Katharine McPhee will lead the show as Jenna.
+Katharine McPhee leads the show as Jenna until Saturday 15 June.
 Katharine found international fame as runner-up of American Idol – Season 5, going on to star in the 2013 NBC-TV series Smash, and previously starred as Jenna in Waitress on Broadway.

-Marisha Wallace (recently Effie White in Dreamgirls) and Laura Baldwin (Janey in Eugenius!) will play Becky and Dawn respectively, with David Hunter (Charlie Price in Kinky Boots) and Peter Hannah (Shakespeare In Love) as Dr Pomatter and Earl respectively.
-Further casting for the West End production of Waitress has yet to be announced.
+Marisha Wallace (recently Effie White in Dreamgirls) and Laura Baldwin (Janey in Eugenius!) play Becky and Dawn respectively, with Jack McBrayer (Kenneth in 30 Rock) as Ogie, and David Hunter (Charlie Price in Kinky Boots) and Peter Hannah (Shakespeare In Love) as Dr Pomatter and Earl respectively.

 Waitress originally opened at the Brooks Atkinson Theater on Broadway in April 2016.
 The original cast starred the likes of Jessie Mueller, Drew Gehling and The Greatest Showman star Keala Settle.
 Along with four subsequent Tony nominations, the acclaimed show was nominated for four Outer Critics’ Cricle Awards (including Outstanding New Broadway Musical), two Drama League Award Nominations, and six Drama Desk Nominations (including Outstanding Musical).